1967 Chevelle Interiors

 11/15/2010

-The Chevelle 300 Deluxe added a little more style and the center section was a darker fawn (or blue as shown above) resulting in a two-tone scheme.
+The Chevelle 300 Deluxe added a little more style and the center section was a darker fawn or blue resulting in a two-tone scheme.
 As one would expect, a black interior had a solid black panel.

 11/15/2010